michaelcourcy/enterprise-blueprints/dh2i/readme.md

 The restore should be successful and you should be able to retreive the data you just created.

+> **Note:** We are using the remote the restore point instead of the local restore point because when we deleted the namespace we
+> deleted also the volumesnapshot that are attached to this namespace.
+If you want to test the restore of a local restore point do not
+> delete the mssql namespace but simply delete the DxEnterpriseSqlAg custom resource and all the pvc
+> ```
+> kubectl delete DxEnterpriseSqlAg --all -n mssql
+> kubectl delete pvc --all -n mssql
+> ```
+> then click restore.
+The restore should take less time because you restore from local snapshot

 # Use a Kasten blueprint to take full and log backup

 The unsafe backup and restore we did above worked well because the database was not under heavy use.
 But on production SQL Server keeps active transactions and uncommitted data in memory.
 A snapshot taken without coordinating with SQL Server might lead to an inconsistent state.

-We need to quiet the disk and depending of your volumes and your storage technology this operation can be long.
+This is the objective of [T-SQL snapshot](https://learn.microsoft.com/en-us/sql/relational-databases/backup-restore/create-a-transact-sql-snapshot-backup?view=sql-server-ver16).
+However this is not the path we are taking here for three reasons :
+- this feature is only available on MSSQL server 2022
+- We could not find clear documentation about handling Availability group with T-SQL Snapshot (should we do the snapshot on the primary or read instance and if so what is the process for restoring)
+- There is a strong need for PIT restore and this kind of backup does not support PIT

-To guarantee consistency of our backup we're going to use the `BACKUP DATABASE` command.
+To guarantee consistency of our backup we're going to use a combination of  `BACKUP DATABASE` and `BACKUP LOG` command to support PIT.

-Also backing up the transaction log in SQL Server is crucial for ensuring point-in-time recovery.
+We make the maximum to take the backup on a read replica and not on the primary instance to not impact the performance of the applications that are using this database.

 1. The first backup will be created in the `/backup/current` directory with the name of the database for instance `/backup/current/AdventureWorks2022.bak`
 2. The second backup will :